bryanliujiang/SHF-Cardea-Parser/manual.md

 Cardea requires a very specific layout of the file it accepts.
-While patient information is processed in a separate SHF server which then generates a CSV file storing information that Cardea needs, it does not produce a Cardea- compatible file.
+While patient information is processed in a separate SHF server which then generates a CSV file storing information that Cardea needs, it does not produce a Cardea-compatible file.
 This is the motive for the conversion stage (and this program itself).

 In this stage, the actual conversion of the raw input CSV file to a Cardea- compatible output file takes place.
 Instead of starting from the input file